A Heavy Traffic Theory of Matching Queues: An Illustrative Example: Bernoulli Matching Queue

-The goal of this section is to illustrate the phase transition phenomenon exhibited by the limiting distribution of the scaled imbalance by considering a simple system to analyze.
-We will consider a two-sided queue operating under the two-price policy and when the arrivals are Bernoulli.
+The goal of this section is to illustrate the phase transition phenomenon exhibited by the limiting distribution of the scaled imbalance by considering a simple system.
+We consider a matching queue operating under the two-price policy and when the arrivals are Bernoulli.
 First, we define the two-price policy formally. \begin{definition} The two price policy is a special case of \eqref{eq: general_pricing_policy} with $\phi^c(x)=-\mathbbm{1}\{x>1\}$ and $\phi^s(x)=-\mathbbm{1}\{x<-1\}$.
-Specifically,
+Specifically, for $\lambda^\star = \mu^\star \in (0, 1)$, we have